Rules, Policies and Procedures 2022-2023

 The best way you as a parent or guardian may assist us in a smooth evacuation and/or release of students is to have current emergency contact numbers on your child’s registration card in the office.

-In the event of a school closure before the school day begins, TV and radio news stations will carry news bulletins and information.
+In the event of a school closure or late start before the school day begins, TV and radio stations and the Granite District site will carry news bulletins and information.
+We will also send out a phone call and or email.

 Evacuation for most emergencies will proceed as outlined in the fire evacuation procedures.
-The north lawn is the designated evacuation site.
-In the event of inclement weather, security concerns, or other hazardous conditions, all students and personnel will be evacuated to an alternative site such as the park or a church
+The north playground is the designated evacuation site.
+In the event of inclement weather, security concerns, or other hazardous conditions, all students and personnel will be evacuated to an alternative site such as the church south of us or Hunter Jr. High School.

 Emergency Preparedness Drills